Carl Wolmar Jakob von Uexküll

 Carl Wolmar Jakob Freiherr von Uexküll (born 19 August 1944) is a writer, lecturer, philanthropist, activist and former politician.
 He served as a member of the European Parliament from 1987 to 1989 representing the German Green Party.
-In 1980, Uexkull founded the Right Livelihood Award, and in 2006, he co-founded the World Future Council.
+In 1980, Uexküll founded the Right Livelihood Award, and in 2006, he co-founded the World Future Council.
 Born in Sweden, he holds both Swedish and German citizenship, and is a resident of the United Kingdom.

 Biography

 The son of Gustav Adolf Gösta Baron von Uexküll and Ewa Lewerentz, Jakob von Uexküll was born in Uppsala, Sweden of a noble Baltic German family that left Estonia after World War I. After studying in Sweden and Germany, he won a scholarship to Christ Church, Oxford, graduating in Philosophy, Politics and Economics.

-His grandfather Jakob von Uexküll was a biologist and the founder of the study of biosemiotics.
+His paternal grandfather Jakob von Uexküll was a biologist and the founder of the study of biosemiotics.
 His maternal grandfather was renowned Swedish architect Sigurd Lewerentz.
 Uexküll is married and has three children.
 He lives with his family in London.